 Child Custody

-If you are in the process of getting divorced or have already separated from your ex, you will likely need to go through a legal process to establish custody.
-In Colorado, child custody is referred to as the allocation of parental responsibilities.
+If you are in the process of getting divorced or have already separated from your ex, you may need to go through a legal process to establish parental responsibilities.
+In Colorado, what is commonly referred to as “child custody” is legally called the allocation of parental responsibilities.
 It includes both parenting time (physical custody) and decision-making responsibility.

-Colorado courts make all custody decisions based on the best interests of the child.
+Colorado courts make decisions regarding parental responsibilities based on the best interests of the child.
 In many cases, parents are able to negotiate a parenting plan outside of court, which can then be submitted to a judge for approval.
 Our Denver child custody attorneys can help you understand your rights as a parent, explore your options, and advocate for you throughout every stage of the process.

 At Solutions Based Family Law, we know that child custody disputes are among the most emotionally-challenging legal matters many of our clients will ever face.
 We offer dedicated, compassionate legal representation to families throughout the Denver metro area.
 Contact our law firm today to schedule a confidential consultation with a seasoned Colorado family lawyer.